 - Can I use honey mustard instead of seeded mustard?

-Nope—it’s way sweeter and lacks the earthy spice needed for most savory dishes. - Is spicy brown mustard the same as seeded mustard?
+No—it’s significantly sweeter and lacks the earthy spice needed for savory applications. - Is spicy brown mustard the same as seeded mustard?

-Not exactly, but many brands include whole seeds, so check labels! - How can I make mustard spicier without using seeds?
+Not exactly, but many brands include whole seeds.
+Always check ingredient labels for seed content. - How can I make mustard spicier without using seeds?

-Add a dash of cayenne pepper or a few drops of hot sauce like Tabasco or sriracha.
+Add a pinch of cayenne pepper or 3–5 drops of hot sauce like Tabasco. - Can I use stone-ground mustard as a substitute?

 Summary Table: Quick Reference Chart